 If you have suffered critical injuries while working as a logger, you have the right to specific compensation and benefits.
 However, workers’ compensation claims for loggers in Atlanta are not always straightforward.

 You might need legal support to get the insurance company to compensate you fairly for your damages and suffering.
-A workers’ comp attorney at John Foy & Associates can help you through these difficult times.
+An Atlanta workers’ comp attorney at John Foy & Associates can help you through these difficult times.
 Contact our office for a free consultation today and learn more about what is next for your lumberjack workers’ comp claim.

 Common Logging Accident Injuries

 According to the Bureau of Labor Statistics, lumberjacks and loggers work in one of the most dangerous industries.
 Logging accident injuries are often far more severe than other work-related accidents.
 Since lumberjacks work in remote locations far from hospitals and other healthcare providers, getting medical attention is paramount.